0liNewton/IDS6938-SimulationTechniques/Homework1/Readme.md

 - **Describe how varying the integration method changes the accuracy.**

-There are three integration meethods with , RK1, RK2, and RK4.
-RK1 solutions are the least accurate of all three methods.
-The calculation is ....
+There are three integration meethods of differing computational speeds and costs, Euler (RK1), Midpoint (RK2), and RK4.
+RK1 solutions are the least accurate of all three methods but they are cheap and fast.
+In other words, these solutions are caluclated the fastest and are the least expensive in terms of computational power relative to the other integration methods' solutions.

 - **What happens as you increase the x value to the accuracy?**

-...
+Although it is variable, the overall accuracy decreases as the x value increases.

 - **How does varying the step size effect the accuracy?**